Adityavardhan004/Web_Development_Projects/README.md

 # Web_Development_Projects
-This repository containing basic projects on web development with HTML , CSS &amp; Javascript.
+This repository contains the source code for building a netflix  home page and temperature converter website and is written in  HTML, CSS and Javascipt.